Sho670/Sho670/README.md

 Experienced with dataset of containing over 1,00,000 + records of large-data which include, different kinds of Movies and TV Shows.

+The project also led towards various informative analysis of the Amazon prime data present in the dataset using various Aggregation Pipelines created in MongoDB Compass.

 ### 🔹 Project Two: Automated Sales ETL Pipeline: A Batch processing based ETL Project
 Deployed an Automated ETL Pipeline to process transactional sales process data, performed KPI Aggregation to stored optimized analytics dataset using Delta Lakes.